 - Source: Where the article will be published (must be a website that you own, manage, or contribute to)

 - Attribution Type: How will you attribute the quotes?
 Choose between DoFollow, NoFollow, or Unlinked.
 This will be shown to panelists and affect which articles they choose to contribute to.

-- What are you looking for?: Choose between Ready to be published article [With image], Ready to be published article [No image], or Quotes to use in my article.
+- What are you looking for?: Choose between Ready to be published article, or Quotes to use in my article.

 Tip: If you’re a content writer who is just looking for quotes to add to your article – choose “Quotes to use in my article”.
-This article will exclude the written introduction and downloadable image.
+This expert roundup will exclude any stylistic changes and editing to quote headings.

 3. Track Your Article Progress

 - Entered: Questions just entered (you can delete it if you feel you made a spelling or any other mistake)

 Entered questions will be reviewed and either approved or rejected by the Terkel team.
 Feedback will be provided